 Library and Museum staff represent the University in a wide variety of activities and situations and their actions reflect on the institution as a whole.
 Individuals should be conscious of this and act as responsible ambassadors for the University and advocate for its educational and research mission both within and beyond the University community.

 Library and museum staff members must fulfill the responsibilities of their positions fully and conscientiously, adhering to the University’s Standards of Business Conduct.

-These Standards are reflected in many separate policies and procedures of the University, whose statements appear for example, in the Faculty Handbook and in the Personnel Policies and Practices Manual.
+These Standards are reflected in many separate policies and procedures of the University, whose statements appear for example, in the Faculty Handbook and in the Staff Workplace Policies.
 The Standards are also reflected in the specific policies of individual University collections.
 The University is also cognizant of, and will consider carefully, relevant policy statements and codes of ethics of professional associations related to University’s collections, such as the American Association of Museums, American Association of Museum Directors, the College Art Association, the American Institute of Conservation, the Association of College and Research Libraries, the American Library Association and the Association of Research Libraries.